Tag Archive | school

 Stranger Danger

 We had a child luring attempt in our small town recently, which is of course terrifying.
-I haven’t done much talking to Ben and Molly so far about stranger danger, for a number of reasons.
+I haven’t done much talking to Kids 1 and 2 so far about stranger danger, for a number of reasons.

 Me: “There are no scorpions in Canada.”